 At Arsenault Dermatology, our Primary Prevention program is designed to teach and educate patients what they can do to prevent the disfiguring effects brought on by the abuse of sun, excess weight, smoking and alcohol consumption, bad nutrition.
 Preventive dermatology focuses on ways to help you minimize skin problems.

-Whether you golf, swim, bike or just walk under the strong Florida sun, patients of all ages need a strong preventive mindset to minimize future skin conditions.
+Whether you golf, swim, bike or just walk under the strong Florida sun, you’ll need a strong preventive mindset to minimize future skin conditions regardless of your age.
 If you would like to learn more about our Primary Prevention program and how it can help you have a lifetime of great skin, please request an appointment online or call us at 941-907-0222.

 The Basics.
 Good habits are the most important criteria for healthy skin.
 Arsenault Dermatology will educate you to have a solid foundation in basic skin care routines.
 Do you properly cleanse your skin?
 If you wear makeup, do you remove all of it at the end of the day?
 Do you always wear sunscreen, even when it’s not sunny outside?
 Even though you may not see immediate results, these small steps will make a huge impact over time.

 Get Started.
 You are never too old or too young to start with good skin care habits.
 Even if you are in your teens, you should start developing healthy skin care habits.
 As you age, you can still nourish, pamper, and protect your skin.
 With proper care, regardless of age, your skin can look healthy.